JuanIrache/d3-svg-to-png/readme.md

 #d3-svg-to-png

-Converts SVG elements to PNG and other image formats while keeping CSS styles.
-Optionally, it returns the data as a promise ordownloads it.
-It can also rescale the svg image.
+Converts SVG elements in the browser to PNG and other image formats, while keeping CSS styles.
+Optionally, it returns the data as a promise or downloads it.
+It can also rescale the svg image, ignore certain DOM elements...

 ## Installation